sachin12031999/firebase-github-app/README.md

 #  Github fireb App

-This project is a simple web application built using React, Firebase, and Github APIs.
+This project is a simple web application built using React with Firebase, and Github APIs.

 ## Features